-Maundy Thursday is actively observed in Finland, and the Eucharist is always celebrated.
-In many parishes, the Maundy Thursday Eucharist vividly reenacts the Last Supper.
+In Finland, Maundy Thursday is celebrated actively, and the Eucharist is always offered.
+In many parishes, the Maundy Thursday Eucharist vividly re-enacts the Last Supper.

 A three-day celebration of the cross and resurrection is observed (the Triduum Sacrum) from Maundy Thursday to Easter Day.
 As the Eucharist of Maundy Thursday ends, the altar may be stripped and draped in black.